Lorentz-boosted diffusion: initial value formulation and exact solutions: Boosted diffusion from Fokker-Planck kinetic theory

 \section{Boosted diffusion from Fokker-Planck kinetic theory}

 In this section, we show how the embedding of the diffusion equation into relativistic Fokker-Planck kinetic theory, introduced in \cite{GavassinoDiffusionCompatible2026tvy,GavassinoFokkerPlanck2026zsz}, can be exploited to identify a physically motivated reduced space of functions within which diffusion admits a well-posed formulation.
+Physically, Fokker-Planck describes particles propagating through a medium and subject to infinitely frequent but infinitely soft Markovian scattering, so that the particle momenta undergo Brownian motion.
+This is a fundamentally different limit from the standard relaxation-time approximation (RTA), where particles propagate ballistically over a finite timescale before undergoing fully randomizing scattering.